-5.24 All operators of aircraft used for flying displays are required to identify, and where practicable replace or remove17 any materials that might be hazardous to first responders and other personnel in the event of an accident.
-Information of hazardous materials must be included on part 2 of SRG1327 (Display Pilot's / Aircraft Owner's / Operator's Certified Declaration for submission to the FDD) and submitted prior to the display.
-FDDs are required to check this information and to ensure that it includes contact details for individuals or organisations who are available on the day of the event and capable of offering advice on the safe handling of such material.
-FDDs must further ensure that they have a means of communicating this information to the Emergency Services, should an accident or incident occur.
+- All operators of aircraft used for flying displays are required to identify, and where practicable replace or remove23 any materials that might be hazardous to first responders and other personnel in the event of an accident. - Information of hazardous materials must be included on part 2 of SRG1327 (Display Pilot's / Aircraft Owner's / Operator's Certified Declaration for submission to the FDD) and submitted prior to the display.
+Such information must include the Hazard Type and classification, PRT (for pyrotechnics), location, quantity and advise on safe handling along with contact details for specialist individuals or organisations who are available on the day of the event and capable of offering further advice.
+It is also highly recommended that this information is supplemented with Safety Data Sheets for each product (where available).
+FDDs must check this information and ensure that they have a effective means of communicating relevant data to the Emergency Services in the event of an accident or incident. - 5.26 Military participants are not required to submit an SRG1327 certificate but are required by RA2335 to advise the FDD of specific hazards relating to their aircraft.
+The FDD should check the hazardous materials of military-registered aircraft on the MOD Aircraft Crash Hazards Document Set (accessible via MOD computer systems only)24 and obtain details of competent persons and organisations as above.